 When you are ready to unpack in your new home, clean out the cabinet or space where the dishes will go.
 Try to determine where items will go before you open the dish boxes.

 Have a large box to collect the packing paper and trash as you unpack.
-Flatten the empty cardboard boxes right away and set them under the trash box.
-Even though you already washed the dishes before packing, you may need a towel to wipe off lint or dust.
+Flatten the empty cardboard boxes immediately and place them under the trash can.
+Even though you have already washed the dishes before packing, you may still need a towel to wipe off any lint or dust.

 Our Conclusion